Samsung/tizen-docs/docs/application/dotnet/guides/applications/component-based-app.md

 <a name="widget_component_callbacks"></a>
 ### Widget Component Event Callbacks

+  > [!NOTE]
+  > The widget component APIs are supported since Tizen 6.5

 You can control the widget component lifecycle by [managing the widget component state events](#widget_component_monitoring).